Features

 )

-// Create a graph with typed input/output and keys
+// Create a graph with state keys

-g := graph.New[string, string](StatusKey, CountKey)
+g := graph.New(StatusKey, CountKey)

 // Add nodes with fluent API

-g.Node("process", func(ctx context.Context, view graph.View) (*graph.Command, error) {
+g.Node("process", func(ctx context.Context, scope graph.Scope) (*graph.Command, error) {

-count := graph.Get(view, CountKey)
+count := graph.Get(scope, CountKey)

 return graph.Set(StatusKey, "done").